How Do Students Enter the Program?

 program for students already enrolled at the University).

-Students interested in the Freshman Community must submit
+Students interested in the First-Year Community submit

-an application and brief
+a simple application and brief

-is the Freshman Community?
+What is the Micah First-Year Students' Community?

-is the Companions Project?
+What is the Companions' Project?

 who learn about the program after they have arrived at